-Here's a bit about Montreal's Edith Wharton, who was a suffragist and suffragette sympathizer back in 1910-1919, but who also supported the very undemocratic Wartimes Election Act of 1917 that gave the vote only to women with men at the Front.
+Here's a bit about Montreal's Edith Wharton, a suffragist and militant suffragette sympathizer back in 1910-1919 Montreal, who also supported the very undemocratic Wartimes Election Act of 1917 that gave the vote only to women with men at the Front.

-Frances Fenwick Williams was a Montreal author and suffragist who will figure large in my book Service and Disservice about the 1917 Conscription Crisis in Canada - and the iffy involvement of the Canadian suffragist movement.
+Frances Fenwick Williams, a Montreal-based novelist, figures large in my book Service and Disservice about the 1917 Conscription Crisis in Canada - and the iffy involvement of the Canadian suffragist movement.

 It's the follow up to Furies Cross the Mersey, about the 1911/12 British Invasion of Suffragettes to Montreal, an invasion Ms. Fenwick Williams helped bring about, I suspect.